NOCTIS: Novel Object Cyclic Threshold based Instance Segmentation: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We propose NOCTIS, a zero-shot framework for novel objects instance segmentation, that uses pretrained vision foundation models and outperforms the current state-of-the-art. \item We utilize Grounded-SAM 2 to obtain object proposals. \item We modify the appearance score, with an added patch filtering step, to improve its robustness. \item We include the proposal mask confidence as a weight for the matching step. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We propose NOCTIS, an RGB-only zero-shot novel objects instance segmentation framework that uses foundation models and performs better than the SOTA ones. \item An appearance score that aggregates over all templates to remove selection bias. \item A novel cyclic thresholding mechanism for robust patch matching to mitigate matching instability from repetitive textures. \item Inclusion of the proposal's confidence as a weight for the object matching score. \end{itemize}